-The NIFTY index was over 18000 levels in the first week of April, and you may not have invested back then, assuming the market will fall.
-The market had seen a good 10% rally, and being cautious made sense.
+The NIFTY index was over 21800 levels in the first week of February 2024, and you may not have invested back then, assuming the market will fall.
 Now, the market has fallen from those levels, and you may still avoid putting money in the market – the market may go down further.
-The sentiments are negative – inflation worries, recession news, and much more.
+The sentiments are negative – inflation worries, global news and much more.

 If you have had the same emotions in the last month, you are not alone.
 Emotions are investors’ biggest enemies.
 Hence you must practice to overcome them.
 Today, we will talk about how to invest in the market under all circumstances – market at high or low.